ramayzoraiz/p009-alexnet-cnn-model/README.md

 AlexNet model and its variations is trained on OxfordiiiT pet dataset in TensorFlow framework.
 Effect of L2 regularization and BatchNorm in tuning model is observed.

 # Dataset and Split
 The Oxford-IIIT pet dataset is a 37 category pet image dataset with roughly 200 images for each class.
-Data has 7349 images of pets and is split into 85:15 train/test data respectivle.
+Data has 7349 images of pets and is split into 85:15 train/test data respectively.
 # Data Augmentation
 Data augmentation plays important part in training model especially when data is limited.
 Dataset size is increased by 6 fold via augmentation techniques in file [tf_ata_augmentation](tf_data_augmentation.py).
 Original images are concatenated with central and corners crop.
 Central, top left, top right, bottom left, bottom left crops are additionally preprocessed by left_right_flip, random_hue, random_brightness, random_saturation, random_contrast; respectively.
 Moreover, corner crops are randomly left_right flipped using different seeds.
 # AlexNet Architecture